Common mistakes, when filming special occasions

 Make sure the camera or phone is in focus.
 The focus should be on the object or person, you are recording.
 Have you noticed?
 After you start recording, someone walks into the picture, but the camera is already focused in on something else, and the person walking into the picture might appear blurry.

-At Gift Video Production, we offer professional video editing services Canada-wide.
+At Gift Video Production, we offer professional Video Editing Toronto and Canada-wide.
 We can turn your videos into movies, you’ll enjoy watching and be proud to share.
 Search our blog for many more video tips and contact us to get your video project started!
+Video Online Editing with Quick Turnaround.